hugot/phpns/README.md

 A thing that I find myself doing often on a day to day basis is opening php files from the command line.
 A function that makes this a little less cumbersome and verbose would be a welcome addition to my workflow, so let's create one!
 I would like my function to be able to open files based on the FQN of the class that I provide as an argument.
-It is the classes that I work with after all, and their location on my filesystem is not my primary concern.
+It is the classes that I work with after all, and their location on my file system is not my primary concern.
 To resolve a FQN of a class to the path of the file it was defined in, we can use the phpns `filepath` command.
 A bash function like this would do the trick for me in this case: